csarnevesht/android-tutorial/README.md

 **_HINT_**: in Android Studio, use Cmd-Shift-O (or go to "Navigate" -> "File") and type TrophiesActivity.java or trophies_activity.xml (or any file name) to open a file.

-## Clone android-tutorials github repository (https://github.com/csarnevesht/android-tutorials)
+## Clone android-tutorial github repository (https://github.com/csarnevesht/android-tutorial)

-At this point, if you haven't done so already, clone the android-tutorials github repository.
+At this point, if you haven't done so already, clone the android-tutorial github repository.

 - Open Android Studio